atok624/Purpool-Chat-Application/README.md

 - **Can I fork the project and make a contribution?**

-  Of course you can!
-First fork it and contribute to it.
+  Of course, you can!
+First, fork it and contribute to it.

 - **How should I ask a pull request**

-  - Step 1 : Click on the pull request button
+  - Step 1: Click on the pull request button
-  - Step 2 : create pull request
+  - Step 2: create pull request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>